hmlongco/Factory/README.md

 }
 ```

-Just for reference, here's are the Factory 1.x and 2.0 registration definitions side by side.
+Just for reference, here are the Factory 1.x and 2.0 registration definitions side by side.

 ```swift
 extension Container {